owntone/owntone-server/README_ALSA.md

 On this machine the server reports that it can see the onboard HDA Intel sound card and two additional sound cards: a Topping E30 DAC and a Plantronics Headset which are both USB devices.
 We can address the first ALSA device as `hw:0` or `hw:CARD=Intel` or `hw:Intel` or `plughw:Intel`, the second ALSA device as `hw:1` or `hw:E30` and so forth.
 The latter 2 devices being on USB will mean that `hw:1` may not always refer to `hw:E30` and thus in such a case using the alternate name is useful.

 ## Configuring the server
-`forked-daapd` can support a single ALSA device or multiple ALSA devices.
+`owntone-server` can support a single ALSA device or multiple ALSA devices.
 ```
 # example audio section for server for a single soundcard
 audio {